 - Don't define well-known abbreviations such as IBM, ATM, Ph.D.

 - Don't define something that you know will be obvious to the reader.
 This point relates to the one above.
 The example offered by www.plainlanguage.gov is that if someone writes a letter to the Federal Aviation Administration (FAA), in its reply to the individual, the FAA does not need to define "FAA."
 This rule has an obvious application to proposals.
-If you are submitting a proposal to the Centers for Disease Control and Prevention (CDC), arguably you do not need to define CDC in your list of abbreviations.
+If you are submitting a proposal to the Centers for Disease Control and Prevention (CDC), arguably you do not need to define CDC in your proposal or list of abbreviations.

 Is It Enough to Define an Acronym or Abbreviation